grantsama/tuigotchi/README.md

 # Installation
 1. Clone this repo
 2. cd into "tuigotchi"
-3. Run "make install" (You may be prompt to enter your passcode)
+3. Run "make install" (You may be prompted to enter your passcode)
 4. Done!

 ## Dependencies